Anthropology-2202/Anthropology2202-Spring2022/README.md

-# :wave: Anthropology 2022
+# :wave: Welcome to Anthropology 2022! :wave:

+## Contents

-## This Github repository contains files for the Spring 2022 edition of Anthropology 2022 - Advanced GIS, at Brown University.
+This Github repository contains files for the Spring 2022 edition of Anthropology 2022 - Advanced GIS, at Brown University.
+Each laboratory exercise containisa